KrithinThota/CCS-Customer-Complaint-Segmentation/README.md

 - **Multiple Classification Models** from lightweight to transformer-based
 - **Comprehensive Evaluation** with confusion matrices, accuracy, and MSE metrics
 - **Interactive Prediction Interface** for real-time classification

+The system is designed to handle large volumes of consumer complaints efficiently, providing accurate categorization while maintaining high performance standards.

 ## 🏗️ Architecture